 The Corporation determines demand for the year by discussing expected aggregate requirements with its major customers.
 On May 1, 2012, the Corporation announced that demand for aggregates for fiscal year ended November 30, 2012 is anticipated to exceed 7,758,612 tonnes, which was the volume of aggregate it had sold during fiscal year ended November 30, 2011.
-The rationale supporting management's expectation that fiscal 2012 aggregate sales will exceed 2011 sales is based on perceived positive market conditions and on the strength of Q1 2012 sales compared to sales in the comparative period.
+The rationale supporting management's expectation that fiscal 2012 aggregate sales will exceed 2011 sales is based on perceived positive market conditions and on the strength of Q2 2012 year to date sales compared to sales in the comparative period.
 Q1 2012 resulted in record sales volume for the Corporation during the first quarter of a fiscal year.
-The first quarter of the year, traditionally the slowest of the year, started off with unusually increased sales.
-As various oil sands companies have announced plans to increase their production, strong continuing demand for aggregate is anticipated.
+Combined public and private pit aggregate sales for the first six months of 2012 was 4,496,882 tonnes sold compared to 2,344,731 tonnes sold in the comparative period, an increase of 91.8%.
+As various oil sands companies have announced plans to increase their production, strong continuing demand for aggregate is anticipated by management.